cloudmesh/cloudmesh-manual/docs/_sources/concepts/storage.rst.txt

 =================

 Cloudmesh supports multiple cloud storage services via storage providers.
-You can access them via commandline, an API or REST services.
-A simple abstraction layer between cloud services and you local computer makes it possible that the services are accessed the same way.
+You can access them via command line, an API, or REST services.
+A simple abstraction layer between cloud services and your local computer makes it possible that the services are accessed the same way.
 This includes Awss3, Azure, Google, and box.

-The code is available a cloudmesh module at
+The code is available in a cloudmesh module at

 * <https://github.com/cloudmesh/cloudmesh-storage>

-The instalation is documented in our instalation manual.
+The installation is documented in our installation manual.

 Configuration
 -------------

-The cloudmesh yaml file contains a number of templates for configuring access to your cloud providers storage services.
-THis includes AWS, Azure, Google, and others.
+The cloudmesh YAML file contains a number of templates for configuring access to your cloud provider's storage services.
+This includes AWS, Azure, Google, and others.

 To showcase the integration, please open the `cloudmesh.yaml` config file.
-Under the ‘storage’ section, we need to add the the parameters for authentication.
+Under the ‘storage’ section, we need to add the parameters for authentication.

 In the credentials section under aws, specify the access key id and secret access key which will be available in the AWS console under `AWS IAM service` -> `Users` -> `Security Credentials`.

-Bucket is the default bucket which will be used to store the files in AWS S3.
-Region is the geographic area like `us-east-1` which contains the bucket.
-Region is required to get a connection handle on the S3 Client or resource for that geographic area.
+The bucket is the default bucket that will be used to store the files in AWS S3.
+The region is the geographic area like `us-east-1` which contains the bucket.
+The region is required to get a connection handle on the S3 Client or resource for that geographic area.

 Here is an example: